junxit/us-congress-bills-117/bill.md

 ## § 2.
 Training program to manage supply chain risk

-- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Administrator of General Services, through the Federal Acquisition Institute, shall develop a training program for officials with supply chain risk management responsibilities at executiveFederal agencies.
+- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, the Administrator of General Services, through the Federal Acquisition Institute, shall develop a training program for officials with supply chain risk management responsibilities at Federal agencies.
-- **(b)** *Content* The training program shall be designed to prepare such personnel to perform supply chain risk management activities and identify and mitigate supply chain security threats that arise throughout the acquisition lifecycle, including for the acquisition of information and communications technology.
+- **(b)** *Content* The training program shall be designed to prepare such personnel to perform supply chain risk management activities and identify and mitigate supply chain security risks that arise throughout the acquisition lifecycle, including for the acquisition of information and communications technology.
 The training program shall—
-  - **(1)** include, considering the protection of classified and other sensitive information, information on current, specific supply chain security threats; and
+  - **(1)** include, considering the protection of classified and other sensitive information, information on current, specific supply chain security threats and vulnerabilities; and
   - **(2)** be updated as determined to be necessary by the Administrator.
-- **(c)** *Coordination and consultation* In developing the training program, the Administrator shall—
+- **(c)** *Coordination and consultation* In developing and determining updates to the training program, the Administrator shall—
   - **(1)** coordinate with the Federal Acquisition Security Council, the Secretary of Homeland Security, and the Director of the Office of Personnel Management; and
-  - **(2)** consult with the Director of the Department of Defense’s Defense Acquisition University and the Director of National Intelligence.
+  - **(2)** consult with the Director of the Department of Defense’s Defense Acquisition University, the Director of National Intelligence, and the Director of the National Institute of Standards and Technology.
 - **(d)** *Guidance*
   - **(1)** *In general* Not later than 180 days after the training program is developed under subsection (a), the Director of the Office of Management and Budget shall promulgate guidance to Federal agencies requiring executive agency adoption and use of the training program.
 Such guidance shall—
-    - **(1)** (A) allow executive agencies to incorporate the training program into existing agency training programs; and
+    - **(A)** allow executive agencies to incorporate the training program into existing agency training programs; and
-    - **(2)** (B) provide guidance on how to identify executive agency officials with supply chain risk management responsibilities.
+    - **(B)** provide guidance on how to identify executive agency officials with supply chain risk management responsibilities.
   - **(2)** *Availability* The Director of the Office of Management and Budget shall make the guidance promulgated under paragraph (1) available to Federal agencies of the legislative and judicial branches.

 ## § 3.
 Reports on implementation of program